nathanhigginbotham/radiatedPowerPackages/README.md

 | Antennas | | | | | |
 | Electron Dynamics | x | | | | |

-Dependencies are listed row by row, for example the Signal Processing package depends requires the Basic Functions, Field Classes and Antennas packages.
+Dependencies are listed row by row, for example the Signal Processing package requires the Basic Functions, Field Classes and Antennas packages.

 There are also a set of example programs (radiatedPowerPackages/executables) for which we recommend installing all packages.